preludeorg/test/README.md

 - Be lightweight, both in footprint and resources used during execution

 Variants from this repository are automatically loaded into [Build](https://build.preludesecurity.com).

+### Endpoint

+The Endpoint module is a shared set of functions for security tests to use.